Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

-Transforms the output of one parser into a different form based on context
+Transforms the output of one parser into a different value.
+Only used to transform success values.

 ##### Generic Types